jcftang/ansible-hydra/README.md

 What's missing here is the deployment of the actual Hydra-Head.
 This part is not automated yet as it's not clear what we want to do this is area.

+Also default usernames and passwords are used (from the upstream), these scripts are not yet ready for production usage.

 ## Requirements

 * A target machine (or VM) that you can login to with ssh keys